-Eugène went out of a walk.
+Eugène went out for a walk.
 It was the evening.
 Suddenly, a "lady" appeared, with a halo around her and a blue dress.
-Only Eugène, his brother and two other children.
+Only Eugène, his brother and two other children saw her.

 Bishop of Laval investigated and decided to raise a church dedicated to Our-Lady-of Hope: English architect Eugene Hawkes raised this huge Neogothic church... then our church became a basilica in 1908, then the pilgrimage became official 7 years later...
 300 000 pilgrims came each year in Pontmain.